csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-logical-volume-manager.md

 ## Concepts

-### What is LVM (Logical Volume Manager)?
+### What is LVM?

-* LVM is particularly useful in enterprise environments where storage requirements often change dynamically.
+* LVM (Logical Volume Manager) is a disk virtualization tool.
+It is particularly useful in environments where storage requirements often change dynamically.

-* It provides:
-  * Flexible Storage Management: Easily resize logical volumes without affecting the underlying physical storage.
-  * Dynamic Resizing: Add more storage by adding new physical volumes to the volume group.
-Resize volumes on the fly (grow or shrink).
+* LVM makes storage management flexible by resizing logical volumes without affecting the underlying physical storage.
+Sizes are dynamic making adding more storage by adding new physical volumes to the volume group.
+Resizing volumes on the fly (grow or shrink).
-  * Snapshots: Create a snapshot of a logical volume for backups or testing.
+* LVM has a snapshots feature.
+Snapshots of a logical volume can be created for backups or testing.
-  * Striping and Mirroring: Distribute data across multiple physical volumes (striping) for better performance.
-Mirror data for redundancy.
+* LVM can distribute data across multiple physical volumes (striping) for better performance and mirror data (mirroring) for redundancy.
-  * Efficient Disk Usage: Combine multiple disks into a single volume group, enabling better disk utilization.
+* LVM combines multiple disks into a single volume group, enabling better disk utilization, providing efficient disk usage.

+* Main components of LVM are PVs, VGs, LVs and PEs.
 * PVs are the raw storage devices or partitions that are initialized for LVM.
 Examples: /dev/sda1, /dev/sdb.
 * Volume Group (VG) is a collection of one or more physical volumes pooled together to create a storage group.
 Acts as a container for logical volumes.
 Example: vg_data.
 * Logical Volumes (LV) are the "virtual partitions" created from a volume group.
 They act like traditional partitions but can be resized, moved, or modified easily.
 Example: /dev/vg_data/lv_home.